kgmonteith/BonusFFB/docs/device-settings.md

 ??? warning "You must set `Force Feedback Mode` to `DirectInput` or `Integrated FFB`"
     If `Force Feedback Mode` is incorrect, Bonus FFB will silently fail to send to force feedback commands to the base, resulting a 'dead stick' effect.

-As of January 2025, MOZA's Pit House software crashes when an AB9 FFB base is powered on.
-This usually doesn't matter, just be sure to fully configure your wheel before powering on the AB9 base.
-It does prevent devices that must be run through Pit House from running correctly&mdash;for example, the MOZA Stalks in ATS/ETS2 compatibility mode.

 ### Required MOZA Cockpit settings

 Under Basic Settings, change these settings: